Energy and Environment -

 The future health and well-being of humanity hinge in large part on smart production and use of energy, water, and related resources, as these are central determinants of climate change, habitable space, and human and ecological health.

-The Vanderbilt Institute for Energy and the Environment (VIEE) engages in research and education that directly link the social and behavioral sciences, physical sciences, engineering, law and policy, and that bear on energy and environmental decision making by individuals and by public and private institutions.
+The Vanderbilt Institute for Energy and the Environment (VIEE) coordinates research and education that directly link the social and behavioral sciences, physical sciences, engineering, law and policy, and that bear on energy, water resources, and environmental decision making by individuals and by public and private institutions.
 Specifically, VIEE plays a convening role to bring together researchers who seek to elucidate the relationships among individual, institutional, and societal choices for energy production and use, and the impacts and benefits of these choices on the environment and health through links with climate, water quality, economics, social psychology, and natural resources.